norekdcs2020/Bindulator_v0.304_archive/README.md

        </a>
 </p>

 This is an MS Excel based tool for Digital Combat Simulator (DCS) keybind visualization.
-The tool uses a mix of Excel, PowerQuery and VBA actions, macros and scripts and works together with a free PFD editor - at the moment **it has been tested and confirmed to work only with PDF-Xchange ® Editor Version 8.0 compilation 336 Portable.**
+The tool uses a mix of Excel, PowerQuery and VBA actions, macros and scripts and works together with a free PDF editor.
+At the moment **it has been tested and confirmed to work only with <a href = https://www.tracker-software.com/product/pdf-xchange-editor> PDF-Xchange ® Editor </a> Version 8.0 compilation 336 Portable.**

 I have never found any tool of such kind on the web so I made one for myself and my friends.
 Supposing it could also make the DCS World community happier, I have decided to make it public.
 I'm not a proffesional programmer so please bear that in mind.